 Railroad tracks and rights of way are privately-owned property and permission to hunt, trap or fish must be obtained prior to entry.

 Landowners are under no obligation to allow hunters to retrieve game or hunting dogs from their property.

-Persons born on or after Jan 1, 1975 must carry a valid hunter education course completion card while hunting unless they are license exempt.
+Persons born on or after Jan.
+1, 1975 must carry proof of valid hunter education certification or a

-Persons not required to have licenses or permits are also exempt from hunter education certification.
+Persons not required to have licenses or permits are exempt from hunter education certification.

 This apprentice hunting opportunity allows new hunters in Kentucky to hunt for up to one year (from date of purchase) without a hunter education card.
 The permit requires its holder to hunt with a licensed, adult hunter (at least 18 years old) who meets the hunter education requirement.
 The adult shall be in a position to take immediate control of the exempted hunter’s bow or firearm at all times while hunting.
 This law applies even if the exempted hunter is an adult.

-All hunters, and persons accompanying them, must wear outer garments of hunter orange color visible from all sides on the head, back and chest when hunting for any species during the modern gun, muzzleloading, and youth firearm deer seasons, or a firearm elk or bear season.
+All hunters, and persons accompanying them, must wear outer garments of hunter orange color visible from all sides on the head, back and chest when hunting during daylight hours for any species during the modern gun, muzzleloader, and youth firearm deer seasons, or a firearm elk or bear season.

-Hunters using archery equipment during deer firearms seasons must wear hunter orange clothing, and follow all firearm season restrictions, zone guidelines and hunting requirements in effect.
+Hunters using archery equipment during deer firearms seasons must wear hunter orange clothing.

-But, archery hunters are not required to wear hunter orange clothing during a firearms season on a state owned or managed WMA where firearms hunting for deer, elk or bear is prohibited.
-On these areas hunters are not required to wear hunter orange while hunting for deer or elk with archery equipment during firearms seasons.
+Hunters are not required to wear hunter orange clothing or display hunter orange on ground blinds during a firearms season on a state owned or managed WMA where firearms hunting for deer, elk or bear is prohibited.

 Sunrise and sunset tables are provided by USNO.